davidjeddy/stripe-command-bus-interface/README.md

 ## Status / Version

 EARLY ALPHA!
-I had a need so created a solution.
+I had a need so I created a solution.
 (See [SemVer](http://semver.org/) for an explanation of version numbering.)

 ## Credit